 Sometimes you might want to see how many billable hours should be invoiced to a client in the upcoming period.
 Maybe you want to compare that information with the amount you’ve already invoiced to your client?

-You can also see how accurate your estimates for a particular client were by comparing estimated time with the actual worked time on the projects.
+You can also see how accurate your estimates for a particular client were by comparing estimated time with the actually worked time on the projects.
 This is a powerful insight which will make your estimates more accurate with time.

 3. Controlling out of pocket expenses

 All of the expenses across all projects are now visible in one place.
 If you’re putting a markup on your expenses, you can also see the difference between the cost and profit on these expenses.